ppps2019/ppps2019.github.io/_info_articles/abstracts.md

 Next, please read the **submission instructions** before submitting an abstract by clicking on the text “Submission instructions”.
 - **Title:** Please fill in the title of your presentation.
 - **Content:** Must use this window to submit your abstract.
 You may copy and paste the content of your abstract in plain text into this window.
-Please include the abstract title, authors and affiliations in this section.
 Symbols and equations may be added using LaTeX math formula.
 Please check if all the symbols show up correctly. **Note: The total text is automatically limited to 300 words.
 Please make sure not to exceed the word limit.**
 - **Contribution type:** Preference of “Oral”, “Poster”, or “Either” (which means no preference) can be selected here.
 Please note, a preference for oral presentation may not guarantee you will be assigned an oral presentation.
 - **Authors:** Indicate the primary author and any co-authors.
 Although not mandatory, the primary author and co-authors should each have a CERN light-weight account.
 If their accounts have been registered correctly, then their names will be searchable.
 Otherwise, use the “Define New” option to include non-registered individuals.
 - **Track:** Select the most relevant track from the pull-down list.
 - All other fields are optional.
     - _Comments:_ You may include any comments including preference to the technical review team, possible other related tracks, etc.
-    - _Attachments:_ Only to be used for recommendation/cover letters for student paper competition.
-(DO NOT upload your abstract as an attachment file)
+    - **_Attachments:_** Only to be used for recommendation/cover letters for student paper competition. **(DO NOT upload your abstract as an attachment file)**
     - _Optional: Student Paper competition:_ Default is “NO”.
 Only “Yes” if you are eligible and interested in participating the competition.
     - _Optional: Interested in Job Opportunity:_ Default is “NO”.
 Only “Yes” if you are interested in new employment opportunities.